2020 Labor Day Holiday Weekend Around RenoLabor Day Things To Do in Reno, Sparks, and Lake Tahoe

-The 2016 Labor Day holiday is on Monday, September 5.
-This three day weekend is the last big holiday weekend of the summer.
-There are plenty of things to do for your last summer fling.
-Fall in 2016 officially arrives on September 22.
+The 2020 Labor Day holiday is on Monday, September 7.
+This four day weekend (September 4 - 7) is the last big holiday weekend of the summer.
+Despite the coronavirus, there are still things to do for your last summer fling.
+Fall in 2020 officially arrives on Tuesday, September 22.

 Picnic in a Public Park